International

 .

-Several years ago, I was sitting in a café with a group of fellow New Zealand writers, discussing books we’d recently read.
-With several of us, me included, working…
+Several years ago, I was sitting in a cafรฉ with a group of fellow New Zealand writers, discussing books weโ€™d recently read.
+With several of us, me included, working on thriller or suspense projects, we meandered onto the subject of thrillers and mysteries set in Iceland, as well as Norway and neighboring countries.
+And it…

 • The Mantis